williampalacek/ICS4U-Algorithms-Exploration/README.md

 | ao12 | 29.78 |
 | ao25 | 29.98 |

+Solving the pyraminx has proved to be very benificial and I belive that I have made substancial progress in decreasing my times.

 ## Starting the 2x2
 As of **2022-03-10** I am currently unable to solve the 2x2 and so will begin watching youtube videos.
 | Average | Time (s) |